ultrasound tests | new york city

 A fetal biophysical profile is a prenatal test used to check on a baby’s well-being.
 It evaluates the baby’s heart rate, breathing, movements, muscle tone, and amniotic fluid level.

 The sonographer will estimate the amniotic fluid volume by measuring fluid pockets during the ultrasound.
 The amniotic fluid index (AFI) is measured by dividing the uterus into four imaginary quadrants.
 The deepest, unobstructed, vertical pocket of fluid is measured in each quadrant in centimeters.
 The four pocket measurements are then added to calculate the AFI.
 Normal AFI values range from 5 to 24 cm.

 Most babies are positioned headfirst by the end of the third trimester.
 That doesn’t always happen, though.
 Ultrasound imaging can confirm the baby’s presentation so that your health care provider can discuss options for delivery.

 This is a non-invasive diagnostic exam that produces images that are used to assess organs and structures within the female pelvis.
 A pelvic ultrasound allows quick visualization of the female pelvic organs and structures including the uterus, cervix, vagina, fallopian tubes, and ovaries.

 What Types of Outpatient Procedures Are Available?

-We also offer a selection of outpatient procedures using high-frequency guided ultrasound.
+We also offer a selection of outpatient procedures and services at our New York clinic using high-frequency guided ultrasound.
 These include:

 Amniocentesis (also called amnio) is a common prenatal test used to diagnose certain birth defects and genetic conditions.
-Genetic conditions are health conditions and birth defects that are passed on to your baby from you and your partner, as well as your families.
+Genetic conditions are health conditions and birth defects that are passed on to the baby from the parents, as well as the extended families.
 Genetic conditions can cause health problems for your baby, so amniocentesis can help us establish a care plan before your baby is born.

 Chorionic Villous Sampling